AlexanderC/Consolator/README.md

 }
 ```

-...but, you can prototype with ease
+...but, you can prototype with ease!
 ```php
 <?php
 $p->help = "Prototype test help...";